fstnetwork/module-api/Workshop/getAllUser.md

 - **permission**
-  - Only Master and Issuer could test
+  - Only Master and Issuer could use